Polirecyliente/SGConocimiento/Math/Usable_facts.md

 **Same side exterior angles theorem**: two parallel lines that are intersected by a transversal, have supplementary same side exterior angles.
 Using the same lines of the alternate interior angles theorem, then $\angle 1$ and $\angle 7$ are supplementary, and $\angle 2$ and $\angle 8$ are supplementary.

 (Converso del teorema de los ángulos conjugados externos) **Converse of the same side exterior angles theorem**: given two lines intersected by a transversal, if their same side exterior angles are supplementary, then the two lines are parallel.
-Using the same lines of the alternate interior angles theorem, if $\angle 1$ and $\angle 7$ are supplementary, and $\angle 2$ and $\angle 8$ are supplementary, then $l \parallel m$, with transversal $t$.
+Using the same lines of the alternate interior angles theorem, if $\angle 1$ and $\angle 7$ are supplementary, and/or $\angle 2$ and $\angle 8$ are supplementary, then $l \parallel m$, with transversal $t$.

 (Teorema de las transversales perpendiculares) **Perpendicular transversals theorem**: given three lines, if the first and second lines are parallel, and the first line is perpendicular to the third line, then the second line is also perpendicular to the third line.
 If $l \parallel m$ and $l \perp t$, then $m \perp t$.